-Your boat is equipped with an electric marine head system as standard equipment.
-The system uses a small amount of fresh water and an electric flush motor to flush.
-The motor is part of the self-contained head.
-The head is connected to the pressurized fresh water system.
+Your boat is equipped with a VacuFlush® marine head system as standard equipment.
+This system uses a small amount of water and vacuum, which is generated by the 12-volt vacuum pump to flush.
+The toilet is connected to the pressurized fresh water system.
 Fresh water is used to reduce odor in the head compartment.